KIMO 20V 13809S Review

 Driving

-Next, we moved on to ranking and scoring how the KIMO did at driving in fasteners, using a ½" diameter, 5" long lag bolt and some more typical wood screws.
-The KIMO did a little bit better overall in this metric but still merited a score that was well below average compared to the top tools.
+The KIMO did a little bit better overall when driving fasteners, but still merited a score that was well below average compared to the top tools.

 This drill did much better with the smaller screws, as long as you weren't trying to drive them in where there was a knot.
 It's slow and steady when it comes to driving in the screws but can usually get the job done.